ckinzer21/GolfHandicapService/GolfHandicap/README.md

 Using a mix of Vertical Slice and Clean Code Architecture.
 VSA has too many files, and felt like I could reuse some of them instead of having the bare mininum in them.

+# Scheduler

+### MatchSchedule

+Done by total number of golfers by flight if even
+Total Matches = (n(n-1)/2) + Majors
+if odd(blinds)
+Total Matches = (n(n-1)/2) + Majors + n
+n = number of golfers

+if even
+Total Weeks = n-1
+if odd
+Total Weeks = n

+Matches per week = n/2 rounded up(handles blinds)

+Expecting a startdate, the major dates, and the flight

+The code works by looping through the total weeks(i), then a nested loop(j) for matches per week if the startdate * i == a major schedule date, we will skip a week and track the amount of times we skipped a week. figuring out what the date will should be for the match is the startdate.adddays(i+number of times we skipped for majors)*7 if there is an odd number of golfers, add a blind match then the next iteration happens

+### GolfMatches

+Rotating Round Robin
+first player will stay in it's position and will play the last player in the list once we go through the list, rotate it clockwise, keeping the first player in the same position then loop through again for blinds, I added a 0 to the list and just didn't add a match for it [1][2,3,4,5,6]
+[1][6,2,3,4,5]
+[1][5,6,2,3,4]...

 # Course Rating and slope
 Senaca doesn't post their 9 hole ratings, so here is how it is calculated